kontena/kontena/docs/references/kontena-yml.md

 ```
 volumes_from:
- - wordpress-%s
+ - wordpress-%%s
 ```
-(`-%s` will be replaced with container number, eg first service container will get volumes from wordpress-1, second from wordpress-2 etc)
+(`-%%s` will be replaced with container number, eg first service container will get volumes from wordpress-1, second from wordpress-2 etc)

 #### deploy